Created Actionable Enterprise Architecture Program that transformed EA at DOI

 - Attained the highest score in the Federal Government for EA maturity by OMB in June 2005 and again in February 2006

 - Ranked by the Government Accountability Office (GAO) as highest among federal agencies with regards to elements completed (97%) on GAO EA Maturity Framework.

-- Development of modernization blueprints for key Interior lines of businesses which define a roadmap for minimizing redundant systems, enhancing data sharing, and incorporating proven state-of-the-art technologies while reducing costs and improving services to the end citizen and Interior’s business partners.
+- Development of modernization blueprints for key Interior lines of businesses.
+These define a roadmap for minimizing redundant systems, enhancing data sharing, and incorporating proven state-of-the-art technologies.
+They accomplish this while reducing costs and improving services to the end citizen and Interior’s business partners.

 - MBT was lifted also the core base for the OMB’s (More info at: Developing a Transformation Approach

-- DOI’s EA metadata repository effort became a best practice that Xentity supported the information sharing and training to over 200 practitioners and managers and was put into practice in multiple agencies and other countries.
+- DOI’s EA metadata repository effort became a best practice.
+Xentity supported the information sharing and training to over 200 practitioners and managers.
+Also, multiple agencies and other countries implemented the effort.